dj0894/INFO7374_AdvanceUserExperience/boardingPassAnalysis/emiratesBoardingPassAnalysis.md

-# Analysis of boarding pass of Emirates Airlines
+# Case Study : Emirates Boarding Pass Analysis
 Do you have travel anxiety?
 How many times you check if you kept your boarding pass safely before getting into plane?
 Are you quickly able to process the information provided in boarding pass?
 Though I always faced these issues while travelling I never really analyzed why information is arranged in certain way in all the boarding passes.
 Now that I am learning about user experience, I can implement my learning in designing user friendly boarding passes.

 ## Emirates current boarding pass